 Users can add credit cards to e-wallets such as Apple Pay, Samsung Pay, Android Pay, or Google Wallet to replace them with a virtual card.
 Since the credit card information is stored on your phone, NFC enables you to pay with a simple tap.
 This means any device can be turned into a secure form of payment; Apple Watch lets you pay with a flick of your wrist.

-Benefits of NFC mobile payments.
+Benefits of NFC mobile payments

 Customer ease: With the fast-paced culture that we live in, consumers want it easy, and they want it fast.
 The more streamlined you can make the experience for customers, the more likely they are to give you their business.
 People may forget wallets, but they’ll likely always have their phones on them.

-Adapt or die: Technology is ever-evolving and society is constantly changing.
+Adapt or die: Technology is ever-evolving and society are constantly changing.
 Increasingly more mobile devices are incorporating NFC technology and more merchants are accepting mobile payments.
 You can’t afford to miss a sale; your business needs to adapt by letting your customers pay how they want.